 Denise Eriksson is a photographer born in Sweden in 1995.
 Ever since she was a little girl she always had a great passion for wildlife and nature.
-Therefore Africa was my biggest dream destination and in 2013 that dream came true!
-As a part of a highschool project she travelled to South Africa to work as a volunteer, take pictures and begin to study the rhino poaching issue.
-The journey got off to a great start the first animal she saw when she entered the reserve were four white rhinos, peacefully resting under the shade of a big tree.
+Therefore Africa was her biggest dream destination and in 2013 that dream came true!
+As a part of a highschool project she travelled to South Africa to volunteer, take pictures and begin to study the rhino poaching issue.
+The journey got off to a great start when the first animal she saw when she entered the reserve were four white rhinos, peacefully resting under the shade of a big tree.
 They didn’t seem to have any problems in the world totally unawere of their critical situation.

 All rights reserved | Young Nordic Nature photographers | 2017